enso-managers/home/README.md

 Comprehensible interim results create the conditions for continuous and targeted improvement.
 We employ innovative tooling based on knowledge graphs that is made available as open source software.

+## Voluntary Projects

+Since 2014 we are leading a project improve collaboration in the end-to end product lifecycle.
+[SpeIF](https://specif.de) is an initiative to integrate models from different sources and notations to an overachigng knowledge graph.
+[Schema and constraints](https://github.com/GfSE/SpecIF) as well as a [reference implementation](https://github.com/GfSE/SpecIF-Viewer) are available as open source contributions.
+[Literature](https://specif.de/en/#literature), [tutorials](https://github.com/GfSE/SpecIF/tree/master/tutorials/v1.0) and [exaamples](https://specif.de/en/#examples) are available.

 ## Values

 We believe in partnership, cooperation, reliability and quality.